broadinstitute/seqr-helm/charts/seqr/README.md

 ### Secret Definition

 For minimal functiontionality, seqr requires a few secrets to be defined.
-You should create these secrets in your kubernetes cluster, and then, using the `required_secrets` variable in your Helm values, inform the chart what the names of the kubernetes secrets are which contain these required settings.
+You should create these secrets in your kubernetes cluster, and then, using the `requiredSecrets` variable in your Helm values, inform the chart what the names of the kubernetes secrets are which contain these required settings.

 1. A secret containing a `password` field for the postgres database password.
 1. A secret containing a: